sudheerj/javascript-interview-questions/README.md

 429. ### What is the difference between setTimeout and setImmediate and process.nextTick?

      1. **Set Timeout:** setTimeout() is to schedule execution of a one-time callback after delay milliseconds.
-     2. **Set Immediate:** setTimeout() is to schedule execution of a one-time callback after delay milliseconds.
+     2. **Set Immediate:** The setImmediate function is used to execute a function right after the current event loop finishes.
      3. **Process NextTick:**  If process.nextTick() is called in a given phase, all the callbacks passed to process.nextTick() will be resolved before the event loop continues.
 This will block the event loop and create I/O Starvation if process.nextTick() is called recursively.

      **[⬆ Back to Top](#table-of-contents)**